scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 We've called out `Stream` because it is an exception to this rule.
-Whatever data type we're using, though, it's useful to know that `Eval` has our backs.
+Whatever data type we're using, though, it's useful to know that `Eval` has our back.
 </div>

 #### Folding with Monoids